Why territorial thinking?

-Just how it will be part of that change is the challenge the Territorial Thinkers are setting themselves.
-Their aim is therefore to expose and explain this inevitability and to promote evidence-based and innovative options and recommendations to policies, seen from a territorial perspective
+On this backdrop, the Territorial Thinkers aim to promote evidence-based and innovative options and recommendations to EU policies, seen from a territorial perspective.

-- Policy relevance.
-The basic idea is to choose and debate actual policy matters where the territorial dimension may benefit from a sharpening up of the argumentation.
+The ultimate intention of the activities is policy adaptation and influencing political decision-making.
+The basic idea is to choose and debate actual policy matters where the territorial dimension may benefit from a sharpening up of the argumentation and ultimately lead to a more targeted and cohesive policy implementation.
 Besides understanding the matter, the focus of the debate is on identifying key messages from a European perspective that can convince relevant decision-makers.
 The potential impact of the arguments is as important as the arguments themselves, and constructive ideas for the future are more important than just criticism of the present.